berenger-eu/tbfmm/paper/paper.md

 The two main ideas behind this container are (1) to allocate and manage several cells of the same level together to control the granularity of the tasks, and (2) to store the symbolic data, the multipole data, and the local data in a different memory blocks.
 This allows us to move each block anywhere on the memory nodes and to declare the dependencies on each sub-part.

-A schematic view of the group-tree is given in Figure \autoref{fig:blocktree}.
+A schematic view of the group-tree is given in \autoref{fig:blocktree}.

 ![Caption for example figure.\label{fig:blocktree}](grouptree.png)